LeonZerr/LeonZerr/README.md

 # **About Me:**
 - Recent Python developer specializing in Django and RESTful APIs
 - Currently focused on building scalable web applications and improving backend development skills
-- Former CNC machinist specializing in milling machine systems, where I gained hands-on experience with complex technical systems which now enhances my work as a developer!
+- Previously a CNC machinist specializing in milling machine systems, where I gained hands-on experience with complex technical systems that now enhance my work as a developer!

 # **Tech Stack:**